Lake Lotawana, Missouri: Government

 The City of Lake Lotawana is mostly served by the Southern Jackson County Fire Protection District, but some residents south of 50 Hwy, east of 7 Hwy, are served by the Lone Jack Fire Protection District.
 The Southern Jackson County Fire Protection District has three fire stations that are staffed 24 hours a day.
-The Lone Jack Fire Protection District has one fire station located in Lone Jack, Mo and sometimes is not maned 24 hours a day by paid fire staff.
+The Lone Jack Fire Protection District has one fire station located in Lone Jack, Mo and sometimes is not staffed 24 hours a day by paid fire staff.

-Education:
+Education

-Residents are members of the Lee's Summit R7 School District, and students attend Mason Elementary, Bernard C. Campbell Middle School, and Lee's Summit North High School.
+Residents are within the Lee's Summit R7 School District, and students attend Mason Elementary, Bernard C. Campbell Middle School, and Lee's Summit North High School.